aethersh/as215207.net/src/content/pop/falaise.md

 falaise is a vps from Free Range Cloud.
 It allows us to access Unmetered Exchange (Canada West)

+It runs NixOS with Pathvector and BIRD 2.

 ## Prefixes

 - `2602:fbcf:d9::/48`